Chibi-Scheme

 chibi-ffi are installed by default, along with manpages.

 chibi-scheme provides a REPL and way to run scripts.
-In the
+Run -?

 chibi-doc is the command-line interface to the literate